You are here

-Erin supports USA-NPN's outreach and engagement efforts through resource development and communication with observers.
-She is also the USA-NPN's liaison to the US Fish & Wildlife Service, and is working on a pilot project implementing phenology monitoring at the Valle de Oro National Wildlife Refuge in Albuquerque.
+Erin leads USA-NPN's outreach and engagement efforts through communication with observers and resource development.
+She is also the USA-NPN's liaison to the US Fish & Wildlife Service, and is working with National Wildlife Refuges across the country to implement phenology monitoring to meet their resource management and outreach goals.

-A Seattle native, Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects.
+A Seattle native, Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects around the US and abroad.
 She first came to the USA-NPN as a Peace Corps Fellow in 2010, during her graduate program in the University of Arizona's School of Natural Resources and the Environment.
 In 2013 she was awarded a Masters of Science for her research on wildlife species diversity at endangered red squirrel middens.

 Web Designer & Developer